danielmhair/iProgram/docs/html-n-css.md

 Go through all those videos (videos `39`-`75`) Feel free to do the quizzes he has on there.
 It will help you review the most important parts.

 **Message me when you have completed these.** This means you are ready for a session with me.
 In the session, we will decide on an app you want to build.
 So prepare ahead of time and think of ideas.
-But by that time, if you can think of one, then we will use a website to copy (use as a reference that will help you learn the basics).
+But by that time, if you can't think of one, then we will use a website to copy (use as a reference that will help you learn the basics).